-This page offers a concise summary of challenge you’ve accepted and an approach to meeting it.
+This page offers a concise summary of the challenge you’ve accepted and an approach to meeting it.

-Your challenge when preparing your learner for P plate driving is to avoid saying “Do as I say” and help your learner Find Their Own Way by encouraging them to become responsible for their own learning.
-On P’s they will have much to learn about the new circumstances without you alongside to help; they need to be good at learning on their own when they start their P’s.
+Your challenge when preparing your learner for P-plate driving is to avoid saying “Do as I say” and instead to help your learner Find Their Own Way by encouraging them to become responsible for their own learning.
+On Ps they will have much to learn about the new circumstances without you alongside to help; they need to be good at learning on their own when they start their Ps.

-As a caring supervisor, saying “Find Your Own Way” means you letting go of absolute control.
+As a caring supervisor, saying “Find Your Own Way” means that you let go of absolute control.
 That doesn’t mean you have to be out of control – you can still feel in control without being controlling.

-You will have done a great job as a supervisor if you have helped your learner driver get lots of diverse driving experience and at the end of it, they can say:
+You will have done a great job as a supervisor if you've helped your learner driver get lots of diverse driving experience and at the end of it, they can say:

-- you were never bossy and it felt like you were both learning together
+- you were never bossy and it felt as if you were both learning together

 - you mostly asked questions to help them work out what was best